morepath/morepath/doc/organizing_your_project.rst

 Variation: no or multiple entry points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Not all packages will have an entry point to start it up: a framework
+Not all packages have an entry point to start it up: a framework app
-app that isn't intended to be run directly may not define one.
+that isn't intended to be run directly may not define one.
 Some
 packages may define multiple apps and multiple entry points.

 Variation: waitress